chef/chef-load/README.md

 chef-load --sample-config > chef-load.conf
 ```

+chef-load logs all API requests in the file specified by the `log_file` setting in the config file.
+The default value is `/var/log/chef-load/chef-load.log`.

 Make sure chef-load.conf has appropriate settings for applying load to your Chef Server,
 Automate Server or both.